pedroafmonteiro/project1-da-leic/README.md

-# Routing System
+# Design of Algorithms Project 1 - Spring 2025
+> Developed by Group 2 - Class 15

 ## Project Overview

-A comprehensive transportation routing system implementing multiple routing algorithms with a focus on environmental friendliness.
-This application allows users to find optimal routes between locations using various transport modes, including a specialized "driving-walking" mode for eco-friendly routing.
+A path-planning tool to assist with urban navigation.

 ## Features

-- **Standard Routing**: Find the fastest route between two locations using Dijkstra's algorithm
+- **Independent Routing**: Finds the fastest route between two locations.
-- **Restricted Routing**: Calculate routes that avoid specific nodes or segments
+- **Restricted Routing**: FInds the fastest route between two locations with specific routing constraints.
-- **Environmentally-Friendly Routing**: Find optimal routes that combine driving and walking to reduce emissions
+- **Environmentally-Friendly Routing**: Finds the best (shortest overall) route for driving and walking.
-- **Interactive Menu Interface**: Easy-to-use terminal interface for accessing all functionality
-- **File Input/Output Support**: Process routing requests from files and save results

 ## Core Components

-- **Graph Structure**: Template-based graph implementation with vertices and edges
+- **Graph Structure**: Template-based graph implementation with vertices and edges.
+Modified to support walking or driving edges.
-- **Routing Algorithms**: Implementations of Dijkstra's algorithm and specialized routing functions
+- **Routing Algorithms**: Implementations of Dijkstra's algorithm for the routing features.
-- **Menu System**: User interface handling for all routing operations
+- **Menu System**: User interface handling for all routing operations.
-- **Parser**: Data loading and processing from various file formats
+- **Data Management**: Handles the loading and parsing of location and distance data from CSV files.
-- **Graph Builder**: Construction of the routing graph from location and distance data
+- **Graph Builder**: Construction of the routing graph from location and distance data.

 ## Time Complexity